hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 I skimmed through the whole book.
 Some suggestions I bore in mind:

   - Don't let graduate school kill your personal time.
 You need an adequate amount of sleep.
 You need to eat and drink well.
 You need to have a personal life.
+  - Especially in the first year, if you want to collaborate with two different professors, make sure to let them know.
+Otherwise, one of them will be surprised if you decline the opportunity to work with him/her. (p73)
   - Set aside time each day, at least each week, for writing.
 Do it even though you don't feel like doing it that day/week.
   - Write one co-authored paper and one solo-authored paper each year in the first two years of your PhD.
   - Mentorship is better than apprenticeship.
 The first means you work with more than one advisor to develop your own research agenda whereas the second means you work for only one advisor on his/her research project.